Insert or Append Text with Sed: Master Advanced Techniques

 When you’re ready to edit files in-place, see the “Safe in-place editing” section further down (GNU vs BSD differences matter here).

 The i command inserts text before a specified line.
-This is perfect for adding headers, comments, or configuration entries at precise locations.
+This works for adding headers, comments, or configuration entries at specific locations.

 Basic Insert Syntax